 - If you need anything else, just find an appropriate cookbook and use it!

-And yes, you can use the same Chef configuration for production environment.
+And yes, you can use the same Chef configuration for the production environment.
 Don’t forget to show it to your testers too.

 Let’s run the website now!